udacity-course-dale/pdsnd_github/README.md

 Created on 2024/05/19.

 ### Project Title
-Version Control Git Course Project
+Dale's Version Control Git Project

 ### Description
 Creating some test cases of git commands by forking a Udacity directory, adding in some files (and ignoring others), updating documentation, and showing general good, clean git-titude!